diegocdts/Sumo/README.md

 ```

 ## sumo_run.py

-The sumo_run.py script is used to simulate scenarios and GET simulation information
+The sumo_run.py script must be pasted into a scenario directory to be used.

+It simulates scenarios and GET simulation information, apply some custom machine learning method and SET new simulation
+data.